philhanna/crossword/README.md

 - A logging level of `INFO`

-You can change the configuration by creating a text file named `.config.ini` in your user HOME directory.
+You can change the configuration by creating a text file named `.crossword.ini` in your user HOME directory.
 This file has the format:
 ```ini
 [DEFAULT]